vrbait1107/EVENT_BRANDING_APPLICATION/README.md

   (MID, ORDERID, TXNTYPE, REFUNDAMOUNT, TXNID, REFID)
 - To generate checksum, call the following method.
 This function returns the checksum as a string. getRefundChecksumFromArray($arrayList, $key, \$sort=1)

-## Firebase

-- This Project also use Firebase Database in this project
-- To use firebase database functionality in this project go to https://firebase.google.com/ and generate API Key
-- Go to Admin/js/synergyIndex.js and Change firebaseConfig variable according your need.

 ## Technology Used